AgentMC/Sao20/Translate/En/Part1.md

 She got feet down to the floor, threw over a thick woolen shawl and reached for the table lamp.
 Turning a large screw in the middle of the barrel, she let water filling the glass-made burner to flow down to the lower container, and the egg-sized piece of ore contained in the burner ignited by itself and release the soft yellow light.

 Before they returned home from Dark Territory two days ago, Kirito had packed ten more ore lamps, exclusive Obsidia produce, into the luggage compartment of the dragon, to give them as a souvenir to everyone.
-Ronye and Tiese also got one each, and got used to them immediately, since to ignite it was enough just to drop the water level, and extinguishing was also very easy —just to turn the lamp upside down to return water to the burner; besides, it was much cheaper compared to conventional oil lamps, and even to light element lamps used in Cathedral, as it was unnecessary to generate an element.
+Ronye and Tiese also got one each, and they got used to them immediately, since to ignite it was enough just to drop the water level, and extinguishing was also very easy —just to turn the lamp upside down to return water to the burner; besides, it was much cheaper compared to conventional oil lamps, and even to light element lamps used in Cathedral, as it was unnecessary to generate an element.

 Of course, ore — it seems locals called the stone Luminolite — would not continue to burn indefinitely, if one keeps the fire constantly on, it burns out in about four days.
 In other words, although Ronye and others could use this lamp at will, one would think it will become a waste if in one-month time, but Kirito seemed to want to import large quantities of luminous stone from the Dark Territory.

-Since it begins to burn without permission unless it is submerged in a certain amount of water, a certain skill is necessary to carry it a long distance, so if this becomes stable, the night of Centoria will become even brighter, likewise Obsidia's situation with continued refugees' influx and work being hard to find is also somewhat aided.
+Since it begins to burn without permission unless it is submerged in a certain amount of water, a certain skill is necessary to carry it a long distance, but if this becomes stable, the night of Centoria will become even brighter, likewise Obsidia's situation with continued refugees' influx and work being hard to find is also somewhat aided.

 Nonetheless, the situation in the Dark Territory could not be improved with just ore.
 Although Kirito was trying to solve the fundamental problem that the fertility and sunlight amount is insufficient to harvest agricultural crops enough for it’s population, it seems that he has not yet reached any result.

-Under such circumstances, Kirito is committing the greatest hope to the other side of the "end wall of the world" that surrounds all Underworld, but there are many problems here as well. _Will a machine dragon be able to really exceed an infinite cliff that could never be overcame by a living thing.... and even if it does, I there a new ground spreading beyond that wall, or only pure "emptiness" lies beyond?_
+Under such circumstances, Kirito is committing the greatest hope to the other side of the "end wall of the world" that surrounds all Underworld, but there are many problems here as well. _Will a machine dragon be able to really exceed an infinite cliff that could never be overcame by a living thing.... and even if it does, is there a new ground spreading beyond that wall, or only pure "emptiness" lies beyond?_

 "............
 Still......."

 After thinking this way for a moment, Ronye shut this burden in her heart and moved again.

-She lifted a long sword, placed in a sheath of black leather from the stand beside the chest of drawers.
+She took the long sword out of black leather sheath placed at the stand beside the chest of drawers.
 Then she took out a small wooden box from a drawer and returned to the table.

 This sword, having silvery shining guard reminiscent of the crescent moon and the handle wrapped with the same black leather as the sheath, was given to her five days ago by the Vice-Prime Swordsman Asuna.
 It had Priority 39, which is too much for knight trainee, even though it does not qualify to the Divine Object class.